petitoff/Reset-trial-Jetbrains-Products-on-Windows/README.md

 ## Usage
 Run this script in a command prompt with administrative privileges to ensure it has the necessary permissions to delete files, directories, and registry entries.

-## Warning
-Executing this script can significantly alter the configuration of your JetBrains IDEs.
-It essentially removes local records, making the system behave as if the IDEs are being installed anew or as if system data was being restored.
-However, be aware that running this script may violate the terms of service of the JetBrains software.
-It's crucial to understand the implications of running this script and to ensure you have backups of any important data.